talmolab/sleap/_sources/guides/custom-training.md.txt

 ```{image} ../_static/training-model-dialog.jpg
 ```

-For advice about what you might want to customize with this dialog, see our guide to {ref}`choosing_models`.
+For advice about what you might want to customize with this dialog, see our guide to {ref}`choosing-models`.

 Once you've configured each of your models, click the "**Save configuration files...**" button at the bottom of the dialog.
 You'll be prompted for where to save the files.
 It's a good idea to create a new folder which will contain the files since there will be multiple files exported.